root-code-software/rails-2.5-app/README.md

 The script requires you to have:

-- Some compatible Linux OS (We tested on Debian/Ubuntu derivatives)
+- Some compatible Linux OS (I've tested on Debian/Ubuntu derivatives)
 - `nodejs` latest LTS version
 - `ruby` 2.5+
 - `rails` 5.2+
 - `git` and normal development stuff
 - Basic terminal and script knowledge
-- Some common sense

 Now, this is meant to be used as a [GitHub Template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template), so please don't clone this repository (unless you want to collaborate),